tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 trustworthy state.
 If the client wishes to retain a long-running connection, it SHOULD perform reattestation {{reattestation}} periodically, as per local policy.

-## Re-Attestation {#reattestation}
+## ReAttestation {#reattestation}

 Over time, attestation Evidence or Attestation Results may become stale and require refresh.
 Long-lived TLS connections require updated assurance that the peer continues to operate in a trustworthy state.
-This document therefore supports re-attestation, in which either peer MAY request fresh Evidence at any time post-handshake.
+This document therefore supports reattestation, in which either peer MAY request fresh Evidence at any time post-handshake.
 The attester MUST generate evidence using a freshly derived attestation_secret.
 The attestation_secret used during the initial handshake MUST NOT be reused.